trezona-lecomte/hangman-rails/README.md

 Hangman game features:

-* Create a new game
+* Create a new game                         DONE

-* Show all created games
+* Show all created games                    DONE

-* Play a game
+* Start a game                              DONE
   1. Welecome user:
     - Show the obfuscated word
     - Show the alphabet